 - Set a bed time.
 For most adults we should be getting at least 7 hours, but no more than 9 hours of sleep each night.
 For teens, the CDC recommends 8 to 10 hours each night, and for 6 to 12-year old’s they recommend 9 to 12 hours of sleep per 24 hours.

 - Keep a log of your physical activities each day and build on your successes.
 If you went for a 10-minute walk each day last week, try for 15 minutes this week.
+Make sure you take a rest at least 1 day per week while training, these patches that contain vitamin b12 for energy.

 - Avoid smoking and breathing in other people’s smoke.
 If you smoke, call the Licking County Community Cessation Initiative at (866) 525-2132 for free quitting help and referrals.